-Due to the growing geopolitical tensions, since February 2022, there has been a significant increase in volatility on the securities and currency markets, as well as a significant depreciation of the ruble against the US dollar and the euro.
-It is expected that these events may affect the activities of Russian enterprises in various sectors of the economy.
+Due to the geopolitical tensions, since February 2022, there has been a significant increase in volatility on the securities and currency markets.
+The conflicts have had a significant impact on the financial markets, with many investors concerned about the potential for further escalation and the impact on global trade and economic growth.